 Patients concerned about the risk of infection are advised to take precautions.
 In addition, patients should ensure that their vaccinations, such as flu and pneumococcal, are up to date to reduce the risk of secondary infections.
 However, if you have any queries or concerns please contact ArthritisCARE direct to arrange a telehealth consultation with your treating Rheumatologist.

 If you are intending to travel overseas, should you change your plans?

 It is strongly advised that immunosuppressed patients, as well the elderly and those with chronic illnesses, limit their travel wherever possible for the foreseeable future.
 Patients should be directed to the country-specific advice, which can be accessed from the following website.

-In response to best practice guidelines arthritisCARE will provide telehealth consultation for all of our review consultations wherever possible until further advised.
+In response to best practice guidelines, ArthritisCARE will provide telehealth consultations for all of our review consultations wherever possible until further advised.
 Our Skype details are as follows.

 PLEASE NOTE THESE EMAIL ACCOUNTS ARE NOT ATTENDED.
 OUR DIRECT EMAIL FOR ALL DOCTORS IS email@example.com Any emails sent to the below SKYPE details will not be actioned.

 If you have any concerns or questions at all, contact us by phone on (07) 3255 1066 or email firstname.lastname@example.org